-This is a REAL Ancient Egyptian wooden ushabti!
+This is an authentic Ancient Egyptian wooden ushabti!
 It dates back to the Late Period (roughly 600BC) and was acquired from a UK antiquity collection.

 This figurine measures ~20cm x 6cm and our ancient artifacts can be shipped worldwide!

 When an Ancient Egyptian died, they did not casually go off to a relaxing paradise.
 They believed their existence of servitude simply transitioned from one set of Gods to another.